solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 I hope that this post shows the necessary ways to use Reitit with Macchiato.

 But is it worth of it?
 Personally, I think that Macchiato could be used for Lambda development.
 ClojureScript development gets its power from developing with the REPL.
-AWS ApiGateway could not be run in local so the REPL could be connected to running Lambdas.
+There is no easy way to connect the REPL to either a cloud based Lambda or local ApiGateway.

-Instead of local ApiGateway, we could run Macchiato locally as an alternative to ApiGateway.
-I will introduce one way to to do this in the future post so stay tuned on Solita Dev Blog!
+Instead of this, we could run Macchiato locally as an alternative to ApiGateway.
+I will introduce one way to do this in the future post so stay tuned on Solita Dev Blog!